grammyjs/website/site/docs/plugins/ratelimiter.md

 Requests rejected by an already-active penalty do **not** add another strike.
 Only a new strategy throttle does.

-::: tip Penalty state and strike state are separate The middleware exposes both `clearPenalty()` and `clearStrikes()`.
+::: tip Penalty State and Strike State Are Separate The middleware exposes both `clearPenalty()` and `clearStrikes()`.
 You may remove the active penalty without forgiving recent strike history, or clear strike history without touching the current penalty.
 :::

-## Combining multiple rules
+## Combining Multiple Rules

 Real systems often need more than one limit.
 For example, a bot may enforce: